2022 Where the World Meets

 - Please carefully follow the submission rules.
 You are advised to save your submission proposal on your computer, since our system does not include a “save” function on the submission form.

-- Detailed Instructions to Presenters will be provided one month prior to the conference.
+- Detailed Instructions to Presenters will be provided prior to the conference.

-Consent: Please note that by registering and attending WAESOL’s conference, you agree to allow our organization to record and reproduce your image or voice in photographs, videotapes, audiotapes, and any other methods of reproduction now and in the future.
+Consent: Please note that by registering and attending WAESOL’s conference, you agree to allow our organization to record and reproduce your image or voice in photographs, video, audio, and any other methods of reproduction now and in the future.